6459 - 死亡與臨終社會學 英授 Taught in English

 Macke, A.

-• Main books
+• Main bibliography

 Glennys Howarth, 2007, Death and dying: a Sociological Introduction.
 UK: Polity press.